How to Wash Tape Hair Extensions

 Use a loop brush or a wide-tooth comb, starting from the ends and working upward.

-Avoid combing directly across the tape tabs.
+Avoid combing directly across the Adhesive Bonds.

-3. Step-by-Step: How to Wash Tape Hair
+3. How to Wash Tape Hair: A Step-by-Step Guide

 Consider using this if you need to provide more context on why you do what you do.
 Be engaging.
 Focus on delivering value to your visitors.